From idea to industry leader

 In February 2001, Atlas Air Worldwide Holdings formed its current holding-company structure with Atlas Air as a wholly owned subsidiary.
 In November of that year, AAWW acquired Polar Air Cargo, Inc., an all-cargo, scheduled-service carrier, from GE Capital Aviation Services (GECAS).
 The acquisition added global, scheduled-service operations to AAWW’s existing portfolio of products.

-After restructuring in 2004, AAWW began trading on NASDAQ in 2006 and was also named to the Russell 2000 Index.
-In September 2006, the company ordered 12 new-technology Boeing 747-8 freighters.
+After restructuring in 2004, the company began trading on NASDAQ as AAWW in 2006 and was also named to the Russell 2000 Index.
+In September 2006, the company launched a generational re-fleeting initiative by entering an order for new-technology Boeing 747-8 freighters.

 In 2007, Polar closed on a strategic transaction with DHL Express that gives DHL a 49% equity interest, including a 25% voting interest, in Polar.
 This landmark transaction, in turn, provides DHL Express guaranteed capacity on key trade lanes while AAWW gains a valuable long-term customer, securing a strong revenue stream and further reducing both fuel and commercial risks through a long-term ACMI agreement.